Ananda Sukarlan: Early life and career

 Ananda is the son of Sukarlan and Poppy Kumudastuti.
 He started his music lessons at the age of 5 from his older sister, Martani Widjajanti.
 After graduating from Kolese Kanisius (Canisius College, Jakarta) in 1986, he went to Europe when he was 17, graduated with summa cum laude in 1993 from the Royal Conservatory of The Hague under the guidance of Naum Grubert and was a prize winner of many international competitions, such as the Nadia Boulanger Award of Orleans.
 He has performed in many overseas festivals with symphony orchestras and ensembles of Berlin, Rotterdam, nearly all symphony orchestras in Spain, Paris, Wellington as well as appearances on radio and TV throughout Europe.
+He has also been the piano soloist of Olivier Messiaen's "Turangalila Symphonie" with ondes martenot player Valerie Hartmann-Claverie with many orchestras in Spain.
 He was the first Indonesian artist who established the cultural relationship between Portugal and Indonesia by performing as a soloist with the Portuguese National Symphony Orchestra in 2000, right after the re-opening of the diplomatic relationship between the two countries.
 He is the only Indonesian listed in the book "2000 outstanding musicians of the 20th century" and "The International Who's Who in Music" published by Cambridge.
 Until the beginning of 2010 he has recorded 14 CDs, which include the complete piano works of Santiago Lanchares, David del Puerto, Jesus Rueda, Toru Takemitsu as well as works by Peter Sculthorpe, Amir Pasaribu, Trisutji Kamal, Theo Loevendie and of course himself.

 As an equally successful composer, his works have been commissioned and performed by the Associated Board of Royal Schools of Music, Indonesian Opera Society, among others.
 His collaboration with prominent choreographer Chendra Panatan has given birth to many works for ballet, performed both in Europe and Indonesia.

 In 2007, he wrote an a cappella work for treble voices, "Hei!
 Jangan Kau Patahkan", which is later performed by Bina Vokalia Children's Choir a year later.